COCONUT: A coronal model with an energy decomposition strategy: Numerical algorithm

 \subsection{Derivation of the energy decomposition method}

 Considering that $\left(\mathbf{B}+\epsilon~\mathbf{B}\right)^2-\mathbf{B}^2\equiv 2~\epsilon~\mathbf{B}^2+\epsilon^2~\mathbf{B}^2$ with $\epsilon~\mathbf{B}$ denoting the discretization error of the magnetic field $\mathbf{B}$, the discretization error of the magnetic pressure can be comparable to the thermal pressure in low $\beta$ regions.
 This situation can result in a nonphysical negative thermal pressure when the thermal pressure is derived from the energy density in MHD coronal simulations.
-To avoid such undesirable situations, we propose an energy decomposition method in which the total energy $E$ is split into the magnetic energy $\frac{\mathbf{B}^2}{2}$ and the remaining part $E_1=\frac{p}{\gamma-1}+\frac{1}{2}\rho \mathbf{v}^2$.
+To avoid such undesirable situations, we propose an energy decomposition method in which the total energy $E$ is split into the magnetic energy $\mathbf{B}^2\big/2$ and the remaining part $E_1=p\big/\left(\gamma-1\right)+\rho \mathbf{v}^2\big/2$.
 In the decomposed energy conservation equation, we update $E_1$ instead of $E$ at each physical time step, without altering the analytical form of the MHD equations.
 This strategy is analogous to a special case of the extended magnetic field decomposition approach proposed by \cite{wang2025sipifvmtimeevolvingcoronalmodel}, in which the time-evolving magnetic field component $\mathbf{B}_1$ is reset to zero after the solutions are updated at each physical time step \citep{wang2025sipifvmobservationbasedmagnetohydrodynamicmodel}.
-In the following, we describe how the energy decomposition equation is derived.
+In what follows, we describe the derivation of the energy decomposition equation.

 The original energy equation is described as

 with the total energy $E$ described as

 From Eq.~(\ref{TotalEnergyE}), we get